Airthings-Hardware-Platform/Generate_C_animations/README.md

 `filter_dark_pixels` is an image processing function that filters out dark noise and makes a smoother gradient between the darkest level (led turned off) and the remaining darkerst active pixels.
 The function gets active when .num_pixels is above a certain level.

-`enhance_contrast_if_many_active` adjusts the constrast annd is default on.
+`enhance_contrast_if_many_active` adjusts the constrast and is default on.
 Good for videoes taken on phone camera.
-Adjust how string you want the contrast with k
+Adjust how strong you want the contrast with _k_ (value ranges from 0 to 1) whereas a higher value gives a steeper sigmoid function, thus higher contrast.

 ![A descriptive caption for the image](./README_images/default_image_prosessing.png) *Comparison of prosessed and unprocessed images.*